 Conversational marketing tools like no-code chatbots are a huge asset to crisis management.
 They are quick to build and deploy allowing you to manage increased volumes in orders or customer support and avoid losing business.
 For instance, Landbot’s client, Healthware Ireland, used a chatbot to deal with the huge surge in demand for a prescription when the government started closing businesses in mid-march.

 Is This All?

 No, not quite.
 These are just a few actionable use cases to consider.
 There are many more use cases and actionable ways to leverage conversations in driving your sales.
 All you need is a good strategy…

 7. How to Create a Conversational Marketing Strategy?

 OK… conversational marketing sounds good.
 But how do you go about implementing it?

 As it usually goes in business, you need a killer strategy.
 Here are 10 steps to get you on the right track.

-Before you rush to create chatbots or design meaningful conversation and content pieces, you need to know where, at which step of the customer journey, this conversation will take place.
+Before you rush to create chatbots or design meaningful conversation and content pieces, you need to map your customer journey.
+In other words, determine where, at which step of the customer journey, this conversation will take place.